diegodelafuenter/notes-on-volatility-trading/03-variance-swaps/README.md

 ## The question

 If a continuously delta-hedged straddle earns P&L tied to realized variance, why isn't it simply a variance swap?
-The answer is one word: *weighting*, and the note develops the full chain behind it, from a single option to the variance swap and its variants.
+The answer is one word: **weighting**.
+The notes develop the full chain behind it, from a single option to the variance swap and its variants.

 ## What it covers